Sewer blockages usually occur when there is something stopping the flow of wastewater in the sewer pipes.

 - fat, oil and grease build up

 - a build up in the toilet bowl when you flush

 - water not draining properly from your sink, shower or bath

 - sewage rising up through the inspection shaft or overflow relief gully in your yard

 If you think you have a sewer blockage, you should first check the inspection shaft or overflow relief gully.
 These are usually located in your backyard near the laundry, kitchen or bathroom.

 - Locate the IS and ORG.
-They are usually located in your backyard near the laundry, kitchen or bathroom.
+The IS is usually found near your property boundary, while the ORG is usually located in your backyard near the laundry, kitchen or bathroom.

-- Lift the lid of the IS and check the water level.
+- Lift the lid of the IS, unscrew the plastic cap and check the water level.
 The lid can be heavy, so be careful and ask for help.

 If water is continuously overflowing from the IS or ORG when no water is being used in your house, call Western Water.
 We will inspect the problem and repair it at our cost if the blockage is in our sewer pipes.

 If water is overflowing from the IS or ORG only when taps, toilets or showers are being used in your house, call a plumber.
 The blockage is likely to be in your internal pipes and will need to be repaired at your expense.